 Utility Size Width

 2Electric, Underground 4"-6" Conduit 50'

 More than 6" Conduit 60'

 Gas, Oil, Water & Sewer (Underground pipe) 6" diam eter or smaller 50'

 Over 6"-12" diameter 60'

 Over 12"-24" diameter 75'

 Over 24" diameter 100'

 Penstocks, Siphons All 100'

-Ditches and Flumes All 100'
+Ditches and Flumes All 150'

+Access Roads All Access road to 14' with a width at tur additional w

-Access Roads All Access road widths may be up to 14' with an additional 10' width at turnout locations, plus additional width for cuts and fills.
+Access road widths may be up to 14' with an additional 10' width at turnout locations, plus additional width for cuts and fills.
 Access roads shall be installed and maintained so as to comply with the stream protection requirements and erosion control requirements of the Forest Practice Act, related regulations, and the District Forest Practice Rules.

-- (g) The above right-of-way widths for underground facilities and penstocks, syphons, ditches and flumes shall be allowed supplemental clearances as follows: - (1) Additional width for cuts and fills. - (2) Removal of trees or plants with roots that could interfere with underground facilities, or with cuts and fills for installation. - (3) Additional clearance for removal of danger trees as defined in 14 CCR 895.1. - (4) For compressor, metering and control stations on natural gas pipelines; including firebreaks and security fencing: - (A) 450 foot width at one side of right-of-way and 500 foot length along the compressor stations. - (B) 300 feet x 300 feet on or alongside the right-of-way for metering and control stations. - (h) In-lieu practices for watercourse and lake protection zones as specified under Article 6 of these rules, exceptions to rules, and alternative practices are not allowed.
+(g) The above right-of-way widths for underground facilities and penstocks, syphons, ditches and flumes shall be allowed supplemental clearances as follows:

+(1) Additional width for cuts and fills.

+(2) Removal of trees or plants with roots that could interfere with underground facilities, or with cuts and fills for installation.

+(3) Additional clearance for removal of danger trees as defined in 14 CCR 895.1.

+(4) For compressor, metering and control stations on natural gas pipelines; including firebreaks and security fencing:

+(A) 450 foot width at one side of right-of-way and 500 foot length along the compressor stations.

+(B) 300 feet x 300 feet on or alongside the right-of-way for metering and control stations. (h) In-lieu practices for watercourse and lake protection zones as specified under Article 6 of these rules, exceptions to rules, and alternative practices are not allowed.

+(i) Harvesting of large old trees shall only occur when:

+(1) the tree is not critical for the maintenance of a Late Successional Stand and

+(2) an RPF attaches to the exemption an explanation and justification for the removal based on the

+RPF's finding that one or more of the criteria or conditions listed under subsection (A), (B), or (C) are met.

+The requirements of (i)(2) need not be met if an approved management document; including but not limited to a HCP, SYP, NTMP or PTEIR; addresses large old tree retention for the area in which the large old tree(s) are proposed for removal and the removal is in compliance with the retention standards of that document.
+All trees to be harvested pursuant to this subsection shall be marked by an RPF prior to removal.

+(A) The tree(s) is a hazard to safety or property.
+The hazard shall be identified in writing by an RPF or professionally certified arborist;

+(B) The removal of the tree(s) is necessary for the construction of a building as approved by the appropriate county/city permitting process and as shown on the county/city approved site plan, which shall be attached to the Notice of Exemption;

+(C) The tree is dead or is likely to die within one year of the date of proposed removal, as determined by an RPF or professionally certified arborist.

-1104.2 Exemption for Conversion of Non-TPZ Land for Subdivision Development and other necessary approvals.
+1104.2 Exemption for Conversion of Non-TPZ Land for Subdivision Development